rights of nature

 What does it mean to recognize to a more than human legal rights?

-Granting non-humans legal rights is the same as acknowledging natural beings’ legal equality to humans, which is a profound cultural and legal shift in terms of how we relate to, and interact with the environment our habitats.
-Legal rights are not the same as human rights, and so a “legal person” does not necessarily have to be a human being or an organisation, run by humans.
+Recognizing legal rights to more than humans is the same as acknowledging natural beings’ legal equality to humans, which is a profound cultural and legal shift in terms of how we relate to, and interact with the earth systems.
+Legal rights are not the same as human rights, and so a “legal person” does not necessarily have to be a human being or an organization, run by humans.

-Understanding non-human beings as equal entities is part of a “socio-psychic” element of a visionary paradigm that lawyer Christopher Stone argued in his approach on legal rights for natural objects – a new “myth” and “consciousness” - to counteract the intellectualized and contained mind-set vision of Western law and liberal human rights vision to a healthy environment.
+Understanding more than humans as equal entities is part of a “socio-psychic” element of a visionary paradigm that lawyer Christopher Stone argued in his approach on legal rights for natural objects – "a new “myth” and “consciousness” - to counteract the intellectualized and contained mind-set vision of Western law and liberal human rights vision to a healthy environment".

-In this regard, a recognition of a cosmological definition in law could assist and encourage humans, meaning all of us, to realize once more , that these This inseparable and holistic relationships with the natural world (being it air, water, forest, mountains, …) are vitally crucial to every person’s and people’s identity and at the end to surviving on our shared planet.
+In this regard, a recognition of a cosmological definition in law could assist and encourage humans, meaning all of us, to foster a kin relationship with the natural world (being it air, water, forest, mountains, …)

 "Personifying the environment might re-engender in others the fellow-feeling for other life forms and the feeling that they are connected to the natural world.
 This connectedness might in turn revive the beliefs in kinship bonds and sacredness which is so sorely needed in this world where nature has very few rights or other protections."

 Why the rights of nature are not recognized as constitutional right in 98% of all nations in the world?